US: Thousands of migrants being held under Texas bridge | DW | 17.09.2021

 Immigration authorities have said many of the migrants will likely not be permitted entry into the US

-Although Biden rolled back many of former President Donald Trump's more hardline border policies, he left in place a pandemic-related expulsion policy, called "Title 42" which allows migrants to be turned back at the border.
+Although Biden rolled back many of former President Donald Trump's more hardline border policies, he left in place a pandemic-related expulsion policy, called "Title 42."
+The directive allows migrants to be turned back at the border.

 The CBP said the "vast majority" of single migrants and many of the families would be likely expelled under the policy.